Contests & Events

 4-H Citizenship Washington Focus

-During a week’s stay at the National 4-H Center, 4-H members (14 to 19) learn first-hand the process of government.
+During a week’s stay at the National 4-H Center, just 1 mile from the Washington, D.C. border, 4-H members (14 to 19) learn first-hand the process of government.
 They also tour historic attractions and enjoy a variety of social and recreational activities.
-Cost is approximately $951.00.
+Cost is approximately $775.00.
 Scholarships may be available.
 Call for details.

-Theme for Dairy Poster Contest is yet to be announced.
+See Dairy Poster guidelines below.
+The theme for the Dairy Poster Contest has yet to be announced.

 Virginia 4-H Dairy Poster Contest

 June is National Dairy Month.
 A theme is chosen each spring for the 4-H Poster Contest to promote milk and other dairy foods.
-Posters must be on standard poster board, and contain only original, hand-drawn artwork done by the participant.
+Posters must be on standard poster board of uniform size – 14” X 22” (half of a regular size poster board) and contain only original, hand-drawn artwork done by the participant.
 Computer-generated artwork and text are not acceptable and will result in disqualification of the poster.
 Every entry will receive a participation prize.
-More information can be found at http://www.vtdairy.dasc.vt.edu/youth/youth.html.
+More information can be found at http://www.dasc.vt.edu.